b-git-hub/cube_auto_deploy/README.md

     dial_peer_range = Dial-Peer numbering .
 It will ask for a single number and create 4 dialpeer 1 after another a.g 1000 will result in 1000,1001,1002 and 1003   being created

 # Successful Output
     When the program has ran a successful out put will look like the below.
 The program will produce this for you.
-I've excluded any irrelevant configuration
+I've excluded any irrelevant configuration and my comments on the code can be seen with ()

     voice service voip
     ip address trusted list
     ipv4 1.1.1.2 255.255.255.255
     ipv4 1.1.1.3 255.255.255.255
-    ipv4 2.2.2.3 255.255.255.255    <--- IPs of CUCM/ITSP for signalling
+    ipv4 2.2.2.3 255.255.255.255    (IPs of CUCM/ITSP for signalling any IPs not listed will get rejected) address-hiding
-    address-hiding
     allow-connections sip to sip
     no supplementary-service sip moved-temporarily